Cozy Peach Kitchen

 • Creamy peanut butter: I've made these with Jif natural creamy peanut butter and Jif regular peanut butter.

 • Unsalted butter makes up the base of the buttery cookies.
+If using salted butter, the cookies will just be a touch saltier.

-• Eggs bind everything together.
+• Eggs hold the cookie together.

 • Rolled oats are the "flour" in this recipe.
 I blend half of the rolled oats in my blender to make oat flour.
 This helps the cookies bind.
+Choose certified gluten-free rolled oats to ensure that these are truly gluten-free monster cookies.

 • Butterscotch chips add a touch of sweetness to balance out the peanut butter and chocolate.